A Non-Invasive Neuromodulation Device for Treatment of Migraine Headache

 • are experiencing medication overuse Headaches (individuals with respect to whom the Investigator is concerned that analgesic abuse is involved based on the ICHD-II guidelines).

-• are less than 18 years old or greater than 65 years old
+• are younger than 18 years or older than 65 years

 • have had eye surgery within the previous three months or ear surgery within the previous six months